renesas/iot-reference-rx/Getting_Started_Guide.md

 1. Connect the DA16600 to device board.
 In case of CK-RX65N, connected to the PMOD1 of it.

+**Note:**

+* Depending on the country you live in, you may not use DA16600 due to wrong country code or timezone.
+Refer to [Settings of Country code and GMT timezone](#settings-of-country-code-and-gmt-timezone-only-using-wi-fi) for settings.

 ##### Hardware setup in case of Ethernet

 Connect between device board and router/switch.